gvwilson/thirdbit/src/fiction/eimin/index.md

 when I was a baby,
 I cried whenever my mother or father left the room because I couldn't *drome* that they were just around the corner.
-And when I was older—*la*, but I will speak of that in its time.

 No one knows why the Aphsi are what they are.
 Some people think we have always been that way.
-Others blame it on the great spells of the Pilots' last war, and and others—well, I will speak of that in time too.
+Others blame it on the great spells of the Pilots' last war, and others—well, I will speak of that in time.

 Let me first tell you what it was like to grow up *nif* among children who could *drome*.
 They—the other children my age in Medef—used to play a game with me called "surprise".